-Parsons Presbyterian Manor reports no new cases following additional testing for COVID-19
+Parsons PMMA reports no new cases following additional testing for COVID-19

 Parsons Presbyterian Manor has received good news after another round of testing for COVID-19 at the community.
 No new positive cases have been identified among staff or residents.